jlmelville/sneer/docs/optimization.md

 If you attempt to quantify the result of your embedding, for example by using some of the methods mentioned in the [Analysis](analysis.html) section, these can be sensitive to the coordinates.
 So if you're comparing different methods, ensure you are not unfairly maligning a method because you didn't let it converge.
-But most of the time, if you're just trying to eyeball a data set, don't be afraid to crank down `max_iter`.
+But most of the time, embedding methods are used to eyeball a data set, not for quantitative dimensionality reduction, so you probably don't care.
+Additionally, a lower error embedding can sometimes look *worse* than a configuration from earlier iterations.
+The overall structure of the embedding, e.g. the number of relative positons of clusters, appears quite early in the optimization.
+These clusters then tend to spend the rest of the time increasing their relative distances and growing tighter.
+You then have to spend more time panning and zooming than you would otherwise.
+So don't be afraid to crank down `max_iter`.

-### `tol`
+## `tol`

 Another way to stop the embedding early is to adjust the tolerance parameter, `tol`.
 If you jump ahead to the [Reporting](reporting.html), you'll see a